rust-lang/rfcs/text/3475-unified-string-literals.md

 #### Specify the placeholder prefix within the format string

-Using currently invalid syntax, specify the placeholder prefix independently of the string guarding prefix:
+Using currently invalid syntax, specify the placeholder prefix independently of the string guarding sequence:

 ```swift
 format!(#"{(#)}The natural numbers, denoted "N", are the set {#{}, #{}, ...}."#, 1, 2)